 If your home has a smart meter, you're eligible to enroll in ComEd's Peak Time Savings program and earn a credit on your energy bill when you participate voluntarily on days with Peak Time Savings events.
 There is no cost to enroll and you can remain in the program for as long as you like.

-Enroll online in Peak Time Savings and be eligible to earn a summer bill credit for reducing electricity usage during Peak Time Savings Hours!
+Enroll online in Peak Time Savings events and be eligible to earn a summer bill credit for reducing energy usage during Peak Time Savings events!

-ComEd will credit your energy bill when you use less energy than you normally would during Peak Time Savings Hours.
-Peak Time Savings Hours will typically occur for a few hours between 11 a.m. and 7 p.m. during the summer -- when most air conditioners are on, stores are open and factories are running.
-ComEd will announce three to five days with Peak Time Savings Hours during the summer season.
+ComEd will credit your energy bill when you reduce your energy usage below what you have typically used during recent hot summer days during a Peak Time Savings event.
+Peak Time Savings events will typically occur for a few hours between 11 a.m. and 7 p.m. during the summer — when most air conditioners are on, stores are open and factories are running.
+ComEd will announce Peak Time Savings events on two to four days during the summer season.

 When you enroll, you can choose to be notified by phone call, text message or email.
-You will be notified on the day Peak Time Savings Hours occur - as early as 9 a.m. or at least 30 minutes prior to the start of each Peak Time Savings Hours.
+You will be notified on the day Peak Time Savings events occur - as early as 9 a.m. or at least 30 minutes prior to the start of an event.

 The amount your energy bill will be credited will be based on your current energy usage.
-See the chart below for examples of the bill credit amounts you could potentially earn by participating in a Peak Time Savings Hours day.
+See the chart below for examples of the bill credit amounts you could potentially earn by participating in a Peak Time Savings events.
 Use the

 Peak Time Savings Calculator to estimate your potential cumulative earnings for the summer.*